 Right now give each area below consideration to see if it applies to you.
 As you go, build your own list of the specific factors in your life that are weaknesses or could work against you.
 It will help you with the prayer list at the end.

 - Israel will become the world's most despised nation

 - Family: Heartbreak, Guilt Trips and Legal Action?

 Obstacle #1 – Israel Will Become the World's Most Despised Nation

 Today, the most hated country in the world is the repressive, authoritarian state of North Korea.
 Kim Jong Un forces North Koreans to obey through public executions, arbitrary detention, and forced labor.
 The government commits numerous human rights violations including murder, enslavement, torture, imprisonment, rape, forced abortion, and other sexual violence.
 Travel restrictions prevent North Koreans from leaving.
-Finally, North Korea’s nuclear program and nuclear missile threats round out the profile of villain nation.
+Finally, North Korea’s nuclear program and nuclear missile threats round out the profile of a villainous nation.

 Would you move to North Korea if someone said they would pay all your expenses to go and live there?
 Not a very attractive offer, right?
 (Even if you were guaranteed that N.Korea's infamous famines would never touch you.)

 Now picture a world where Israel takes NKorea's place as the most despised nation.
 That's what's coming.

 "Depart From Me, I Never Knew you!" - Jesus

 Jesus predicted that he will tell many sincere believers to basically "get lost" instead of welcoming them into the Kingdom.
 So...who are they and what did they miss or do wrong?
 In this study, get those answers and the one requirement for salvation Jesus taught (that Christianity misses) so that you can make sure you don't hear these dreaded words yourself!